 Conciliation can provide a neutral recommendation to end the dispute.
 Like mediation, the primary purpose of conciliation is to assist the parties to reach an agreed settlement in their dispute.

 Arbitration is an adversarial process that avoids the higher costs of litigation.
-Arbitration is an adversarial dispute resolution process that produces a binding award that is enforceable by an application to the court by the successful party.
+Arbitration will normally result in a binding award that in the absence of compliance by the losing party will be enforceable by an application to the court by the successful party.

 “Controversial